vinayiet/Data-Analysis/README.md

 ## Contents

 - **Data Analysis.ipynb**: Jupyter Notebook containing detailed data analysis and visualization.
-- **data/**: Directory containing raw and processed data files.
-- **scripts/**: Python scripts used for data processing and analysis.
-- **requirements.txt**: File listing the Python packages required for the project.
+- **historical_data.xls**: The data which is scrapped from the site is converted into the excel format using python script.

 ## Dataset